stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 participant sees the sequence number of escrow account E change to a value that is not the most recently used s_i, they can use the following process to contest the close.
 A participant contests a close by submitting a more recent declaration transaction and closing the channel at the actual final state.
+A more recent declaration transaction may be submitted because it has a higher sequence number than the declaration transaction that the malicious actor submitted.
+The more recent declaration transaction prevents the malicious actor from submitting the older closing transaction because it has a lower sequence number making that transaction invalid.

 1. Get E's sequence number n
 2. If s_{e+1} >= n < s_i, go to step 3, else go to step 1